TimeKeeper Grandmasters

 PPS input/output

 The default configuration for the PPS connector is as a PPS output.
 It can be optionally configured as an input instead.
 To configure this, connect the pulse-per-second signal to the SMA connection labeled “PPS” on the back of the Grandmaster.
-Then navigate to the Configuration and Management tab, select Add a new source, select TimeKeeper PPS Card, then uncheck PPS Output.
+Then navigate to the Configuration tab, then select the TimeKeeper Configuration subtab.
+Select Add a new source, select PPS input.
 Select the Major time source that should be used for wall-clock time then save and restart TimeKeeper.

 PPS connector